fyresmith/obsidigen/README.md

 - Light/dark mode switcher at the bottom of the right sidebar
 - Preference saved in localStorage
 - Respects system theme preference on first visit

+### Hover Previews
+- Hover over any wiki link to see a preview of the page (except tree navigation)
+- 300ms delay before preview appears
+- Preview shows page title and content
+- Hover over the preview to keep it open and scroll through content
+- Click anywhere on the preview to navigate to that page
+- Links inside previews are disabled (click preview to navigate)
+- Cached for instant subsequent previews
+- Automatically positioned to stay on screen
+- Border highlights on hover

 ### Mobile Experience
 - Hamburger menu for navigation (left)